bluesky66-dev/kibana/x-pack/plugins/fleet/dev_docs/fleet_ui_extensions.md

 ## Navigation Redirection

 In order to support better user flows, some of Fleet's pages support changing the behaviour of the certain links and/or button clicks and to where they redirect if a user clicks on it.
-This type of UI extension does not need a Plugin level dependency on Fleet - it utilizes Route state via `react-router` along with HyperSec Kibana's `core.application.navigateToApp()` method thus any kibana plugin can take advantage of it.
+This type of UI extension does not need a Plugin level dependency on Fleet - it utilizes Route state via `react-router` along with Kibana's `core.application.navigateToApp()` method thus any kibana plugin can take advantage of it.

 Here is an example of how to create a link that redirects the user to Fleet's Agent Policy detail page with the Agent Enroll flyout opened, and once the user clicks "done", they are redirected back to the originating page: